 Campers step right up to the Camp Pillsbury Circus!
-For campers with performing interests outside mainstream theatre, Camp Pillsbury is the place to be.
 Our circus summer camp program has always been a place where anyone can find their passion.
-Our summer camp in Minnesota has so many fantastic things to offer you to try this summer, no matter who you are, we have the very thing you’ve been looking for.
-We’ll have you unicycling, walking the tight-wire, flying on the trapeze, or juggling anything you can hold!
+Our summer camp in Minnesota has so many fantastic things for you to try this summer.
+No matter who you are, we have the very thing you’ve been looking for.
+We’ll have you unicycling, flying on the trapeze, doing beautiful routines on the silks and lyra, or juggling anything you can hold!

 The Benefits of Our Circus Summer Camp Program